ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 ### Package version releases

-We use trusted publishing from GitHub releases to release new versions of `pyrealm` to [PyPI](https://pypi.org/project/pyrealm/).
+We use trusted publishing from GitHub releases to release new versions of the `virtual_ecosystem` to [PyPI](https://pypi.org/project/virtual_ecosystem/).
 Releases are also picked up and archived on [Zenodo](https://doi.org/10.5281/zenodo.8366847).
 See the [release process page](./release_process.md) for details.

 ## Setup script example

 The scripts below bundle all the commands together to show the set up process, including using `pyenv` to mangage `python` versions, ending by running the unit tests.
-This sets up everything you need, ready to start developing on pyrealm.
+This sets up everything you need, ready to start developing on the `virtual_ecosystem`.

 :::{admonition} Setup script